MarlinFirmware/Marlin/README.md

 B1_ABL | If you have added an ABL sensor (BL Touch or other) then this is the branch for you.
 This does a 3x3 probe on the bed which is not the highest resolution but is often enough for beds that are not badly warped.
 B1_ABL_HIGH_RES | If you have added an ABL sensor (BL Touch or other) and you want a higher res on the bed probing because of slightly more warping and are happy to pay a small time penalty at the start of each print then this is for you.
 This does a 4 x 4 probe.
 B1_ABL_SUPER_RES | If you have added an ABL sensor (BL Touch or other) and you want an incredibly high res probe of the bed and are willing to wait a few minutes extra at the start of each print then this is for you.
 This does a 5 x 5 probe.
+B1_UBL_INSANE_RES | READ ME FIRST!!!
+This branch is strictly in beta.
+Before you even think about using it you must make sure that you are using this mount for your BL touch and not the stock one: https://www.thingiverse.com/thing:4564987.
+If you try to use it with the stock mount and the nozzle crashes into the bed then you can't say I didn't warn you.
+This branch has been designed to help people who have very warped beds (such as the B1 unit I have).
+Many printers in this range ship like this and many people will just use a glass bed to overcome it.
+However, I really enjoy the adhesion properties of the SSS bed and therefore wanted to be able to use it, hence this branch was born.
+The branch uses UBL instead of ABL which basically means that a highly detailed probe of 15 x 15 points is taken on a once off basis and then three points are sampled before each print just to check whether that mesh has changed orientation at all.
+The results on my bed were remarkable.
+For detailed usage instructions please follow the gist located here: https://gist.github.com/looxonline/eaa426a1be67148f1cf6242e0e8efbcb
 B1_ABL_SFS | Coming soon...

 ![Step1](/step1_branch.png)